cwensel/cascading/README.md

 When a WIP is deemed stable and ready for production use, it will be published as a `x.y.z` release, and made available as a stable release from the cascading.org download page.

+## Writing and Running Tests

+Comprehensive tests should be written against the `cascading.PlatformTestCase`.

+When running tests built against the PlatformTestCase, the local cluster can be disabled (if enabled by the test) by setting:

+    -Dtest.cluster.enabled=false

+From Gradle, to run a single test case:

+    > gradle :cascading-hadoop2-mr1:platformTest --tests=*.FieldedPipesPlatformTest -i

+or a single test method:

+    > gradle :cascading-hadoop2-mr1:platformTest --tests=*.FieldedPipesPlatformTest.testNoGroup -i

+## Debugging the 3.x Planner

+The new 3.0 planner has a much improved debugging framework.

+When running tests, set the following

+    -Dtest.traceplan.enabled=true

+If you are on Mac OS X and have installed GraphViz, dot files can be converted to pdf on the fly.
+To enable, set:

+    -Dutil.dot.to.pdf.enabled=true

+Optionally, for stand alone applications, statistics and tracing can be enabled selectively with the following properties:

+* `cascading.planner.stats.path` - outputs detailed statistics on time spent by the planner
+* `cascading.planner.plan.path` - basic planner information
+* `cascading.planner.plan.transforms.path` - detailed information for each rule

 ## Reporting issues